MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/portfolio-management/account-operations.md

 * Transfer fee - shows commission of the transfer.
 * Required amount - shows amount user selected for the transfer.
 * Transfer rate - shows rate of the transfer.
-* Result transfer - shows amount which will be transfered to the target account.
+* Result transfer - shows amount which will be transferred to the target account.

  Note: Transferring  funds requires broker approval.
 When a request is made, the broker can confirm or reject the transfer.
 While the request is pending, funds will be set aside as "Blocked balance."